syncfusion-content/blazor-docs/blazor/datagrid/how-to/upgrade-application-to-latest-version.md

+---
+layout: post
+title: How to Upgrade Application To Latest Version in Blazor DataGrid Component | Syncfusion
+description: Checkout and learn about Upgrade Application To Latest Version in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 # Upgrade Application To Latest Version

 **Step 1:** Update the latest Syncfusion blazor [`nuget`](https://www.nuget.org/packages/Syncfusion.Blazor/) from Nuget package manager in your application.